Expérience Candy Spinz Casino : Soirées Live Casino et Action aux Slots

 When you register for a first aid/CPR class, let the agency running the course know if you have any issues that would make it difficult for you to complete the training.
 For example, if English is not your first language, or if you have dyslexia or learning challenges, you may find it hard to understand the course material and do well on the multiple-choice test.

 If you have joint problems or difficulties getting down onto the floor, you may find doing some of the required practical skills challenging.
-Your instructor may be able to make some accommodations for you to help you be more comfortable during class and complete the training successfully.
+Your instructor may be able to make some accommodations to help you feel more comfortable during class and complete the training successfully.
 However, if you keep these issues to yourself, the instructor may not be aware of them and will be unable to help you.

 Check your course details